yogilad/Klipboard/README.md

 If the data you commonly query has a fixed structure, you can set a Quick Actions predefined KQL to parse the data with.

-## Road Map
+# Road Map
+## Milestone #2 - Project Maturity
+* Logs
+* Proper Testing and E2Es
+* Signed application and installation

+## Milestone #3 - Mass Ingestion & UX Improvements
+* Improved Notifications
+* Action progress tracking
-* Queued, Direct and Streaming ingestion of data to existing or new tables.
+* Queued, Direct and Streaming ingestion to new or existing tables

+## Milestone #4 - Modern UX & Multi Platform
-* UX Overhaul
+* UX Overhaul using .NET MAUI
-* Multi platform using .NET MAUI
+* Multi platform support (Linux and Mac)

+## Milestone #5 - Functionality Improvements
-* Ingestion Improvements: Ingestion Tags, Creation Time, file name and extension filtering.
+* Ingestion Improvements: Ingestion Tags, Creation Time, file name and extension filtering
-* Mapping file extensions to data formats or free parsing rules.
+* Mapping file extensions to data formats
+* Supporting multiple free-text parsing rules